-7 Tips to help a Distracted Child
+7 Tips to Help a Distracted Child

-These simple tips will help a child who is distracted, inattentive, or having problems focusing on his school work.
+These simple tips will help a child who is distracted, inattentive, or having problems focusing on his schoolwork.
 The tips are also useful for any child, and can even prevent inattentiveness in an ever more distracting world.

-4. Stay positive in your child's presence.
-Don't argue with your spouse or partner when you child is around.
+- Stay positive in your child's presence.
+Don't argue with your spouse or partner when your child is around.
 Surprisingly, children worry about their parents just as much as their parents worry about them.
 Hearing parents argue or even talk in loud voices can be scary to a child.
-Even if the arguments are not serious, to a child's vivid imagination arguments might signify that his parents are headed for a divorce.
+Even if the arguments are not serious, to a child's vivid imagination, arguments might signify that his parents are headed for a divorce.
 Tell your child only the good things in your life, and keep the arguments for when the child is not present.
 Even if your child is in the other room, he can still hear your tone of voice and pick up on angry feelings.
 To air out differences, parents should think about having lunch together or taking a walk alone to clear the air.

-6. Have clear rules and enforce them consistently.
-Parents should come to agreement about the rules concerning their child, and back each other up.
+- Have clear rules and enforce them consistently.
+Parents should come to an agreement about the rules concerning their child, and back each other up.
 Being on the same page about discipline is especially crucial if a child is having trouble focusing.
 When parents ask me about a good book on discipline, I always recommend 1-2-3 Magic by Thomas W. Phelan, Ph.D.
 His method really works, especially for younger children.

-7. Enroll your child in a sport to channel his extra energy.
+- Enroll your child in a sport to channel his extra energy.
 If your child is "hyper," he may need more outlets for his energy.
 Remember, Olympic gold medal swimmer Michael Phelps had trouble focusing in the classroom and was diagnosed with ADHD.
 After being on medication for four years, Phelps decided that the medication was an unnecessary crutch.
-With the help and support of his doctor, he weaned himself off medication at age thirteen.
+With the help and support of his doctor, he weaned himself off medication at age 13.
 Phelps learned to control his inattentiveness at school by using the power of his mind, and found a wholesome outlet for his extra energy in competitive swimming.

 Copyright Marilyn Wedge 2011